teuteuguy/amazon-freertos-workshop-docs/_labs/01-aws-iot-button.md

 Reset the device, the device should connect without any problems.

-**Note:** if you are using the M5StickC, the side button, just side of the screen can be held for a couple seconds and the device will reboot.
+**Note:** if you are using the M5StickC, there is a side button, pressing this side button will reboot the device.
 {% endcapture %}
 <div id="incomplete-policy-answer" class="notice--info hide">
   {{ incomplete-policy-answer | markdownify }}